 Mt.
 Thielsen Wilderness encompasses 54,914 acres and runs along the crest of the Cascades 80 miles east of Roseburg and just north of Crater Lake National Park.
-Elevations range from 5,000' to the 9,182' summit of Mount Thielsen.
+Elevations range from 5,000 feet to the 9,182 feet summit of Mt.
+Thielsen.
 Born of the same volcanic activity that created Crater Lake, this is the land of fire and ice.

 At a Glance

 |Free permit required June 15 through October 15: self-issue wilderness permit available at the trailhead.

 |Wilderness Permits are required for both day use and overnight stays from June 15 through October 15.
 Free permits are self-issued at the trailhead.

 |Always carry water or a way to purify water

 |Some trailheads require a valid recreation pass.
 Check our Recreation Passes and Permits page for details.